-Facility fees charged by retailers other than restaurants, or hotels
+Facility fees charged by retailers other than restaurants or hotels

-Some businesses whose facilities are not used primarily for serving food and beverages may contract to provide facilities and food and beverages for events.
-For example, a zoo, winery, museum, or aquarium may contract to provide meals and facilities for a wedding, retirement party, or other event.
+Retailers whose facilities are not regularly used for serving food and beverages may contract to provide facilities and food and/or beverages for a customer's event.
+For example, a winery, zoo, art gallery, museum, country club, or an aquarium may contract to provide meals at their facilities for a customer's event such as a wedding, birthday celebration, or retirement party.